NinerXrayBravoTwoTwo/MassEnergyUnits/minkowski_entropy/twin_paradox.md

 ### Why the Traveling Twin Doesn’t “Feel” Time Slowing

-From inside their own squished beach ball, everything feels normal.
+From inside their view of the beach ball, everything looks normal.
 Their clocks tick at the usual rate, their biology proceeds normally.
 The difference only appears when the two worldlines reunite and the accumulated proper times (and therefore accumulated entropy) are compared.

 It is not that “time slowed down” for one twin.
 It is that the two twins followed **different-length paths** through the same spacetime — just as two routes on a map can have very different mileages even if they connect the same two cities.

+> ### **There is only one spacetime, but many paths through it**

 ## Connection to Exponential Mathematics